When you know how to meal prep, your life becomes SO much easier! Stick to this weekly meal prep routine to save time and money.

 How to Meal Prep

-Make a “Master List” of recipes
+Make a “Master List” of Recipes

-When you're first starting out and are unsure of what to make, I like the concept of the “Master List” of recipes.
+When you're first starting out and are unsure of what to make, I suggest creating a Master List of recipes.
 I learned this informal process from my mom!
 Each week on Saturday morning, she would ask everyone in the house what their plans were for the week and take suggestions for dinner.
 From there, she'd go into her memory bank of favourite recipes, list out a couple we hadn't had in a while, then plug them into her meal plan, which was just a small piece of paper posted on the fridge each week.

 Weekly Meal Prep Routine